christopher-l-ahmed/R-GIS/README.md

 ![](SUHI_session3_1_r_script.png)

 #### Step 2
 Let's run our app to see what it currently looks like by pressing ```run app```.
-As you can seen, we have a simple website with a visualziation section and a user input section.
-We are going to replace both of these so the visualziation section shows a map of Chicago, and the user input section allows the user to pick from different health atlas variables.
+As you can see, we have a simple website with a visualziation section and a user input section.
+We are going to replace both of these so on the left users can select from a list of health indicators and on the right a map of community areas will be displayed.

 ![](SUHI_session3_2_first_run_ap.png)

 #### Step 3
-Before we edit the code, let's understand what code exists in the ```UI``` and ```server``` scripts.
+Before we edit the code, let's first understand what this code does in the ```UI``` and ```server``` scripts.

 ```
 UI script